vmthunder/spec/thunder-boost_snapshot_with_cache.rst

 Use Cases
 ----------
-deployer impact:

 We propose some modifications called VMThunder to address problems described above.
+VMThunder uses the device mapper module to create a snapshot(called VMT-snapshot) upon two volumes.
+One volume contains a base image with cache (which is transparent to the setup approach of snapshot) for on-demand data transfer.
+The other volume(diff volume) is used to store image data different from the base image.
 To use VMThunder, configure "nova.conf" set "use_vmthunder = true" and choose "boot from volume" in the drop-down list.

-VMThunder supports two kinds of approaches to create snapshot:

-(i) VMM-snapshot: This is the current approach of OpenStack and deplorers can use this approach without any change.

-(ii) VMT-snapshot: This is VMThunder's approach to creating snapshot for fast booting, which uses the device mapper module to create a snapshot upon two volumes.
-One volume contains a base image with cache (snapshot_origin) for on-demand data transfer.
-The other volume (diff volume) is used to store image data different from the base image.

-If you want to specify how to create snapshot, you should set "snapshot=VMM" or "snapshot=DM".

 Project Priority
 -----------------